Accidents happen. You may or may not know what to do, and what not to do, if you are involved in a crash.

 There are a few other important things our adjusters want people to know:

-- Many people fail to get the correct contact information and license plate of the other vehicle(s) involved
+- Make sure to get the correct contact information and license plate of the other vehicle(s) involved

-- Many fail to give their best contact number or email to help speed up their claim
+- Make sure to give your best contact number or email to help speed up their claim

-- Make sure to report any hit-and-run crashes to the police and give as much information as possible
+- Make sure to report any hit-and-run crashes to law enforcement and provide as much information as possible